thunderbird/webext-file-system-access/README.md

 - `getVersion()`
   Returns the version number of the file-system-access proxy add-on.
 Fails if the add-on is not installed.
-  _Use this to check whether the proxy is available and notify the user that it is needed for a specifc functionality._
+  _Use this to check whether the proxy is available and notify the user that it is needed for a specific functionality._

-- `readFileWithPicker(FsaPickerOptions)`
+- `readFileWithPicker(FsaFilePermissions, FsaPickerOptions)`
   Opens a file picker dialog and returns a `FsaFile` object for the selected file.
+If the permissions specified in the `FsaFilePermission` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.

-- `writeFileWithPicker(Blob, FsaPickerOptions)`
+- `writeFileWithPicker(Blob, FsaFilePermissions, FsaPickerOptions)`
   Opens a file picker dialog, saves the provided `Blob` to the selected location, and returns a `FsaFile` object.
+If the permissions specified in the `FsaFilePermission` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.

 - `readFile(folderId, fileName)`
   Attempts to read the specified file.
 Fails if the user has not granted `read` permission.
 Returns a `FsaFile` object.